altruios/namshubettulpa/public/namshubettuple/interludes.md

 "His vitals are stable: I think it made the transition."
 ~Juan stayed silent.~
 'Could we have pulled anything else?'
-~No... in the pit of his stomache he knew.~
+~No... in the pit of his stomach he knew.~
 ~There was a seed going in him - he could feel but not remove it~ 'Maybe he could kill it.'
 ~Thoughts reeled.~
 "Yes, what is it?"
 ~Uri's voice this time.~
-"Alice's latest serume looks like the one."
+"Alice's latest serum looks like the one."
 ~Juan was looking at doors, exits.~
 ~A silence on the line~
 "Are you at the market again, Juan?"
 ~Alice asked~
-"I didn't think... look, nevermind - I'm on my way back."
+"I didn't think... look, never mind - I'm on my way back."
 *Juan walked to the door, intent on leaving...*
 "See you soon."
 *He hung up the phone.*
 ~he stood there a moment, his eyes closed.~
 *He inhaled sharply.*
 "Fuck all that noise - I'm out."
-'Dubia'
+'Dubai'
-~Juan's never been to Dubia~
+~Juan's never been to Dubai~

 }

 {%%%%}
 {
 ~Al-tok's body jerked as it took hold.~
-*Al-tok reached upward, bound by leather cuffs tied to metal bars reachings to his sides* 'frail arms'
+*Al-tok reached upward, bound by leather cuffs tied to metal bars reaching to his sides* 'frail arms'
 *He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'sight is a wonder, but only in the front... so much better just to know things.'
 ~He heard a door open, the hinged squeaked~
-'a creak cascading down by a fuction (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
+'a creak cascading down by a function (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
 "Hello, my name is Robert, Robert Glass"
 ~Al-tok examined him.~